Ballgamer

 ground ball

-Also: ground balls, grounder, groundout
+Also: ground balls, grounder

 A batted ball that rolls or bounces along the ground in the infield.
 Fielders must field it cleanly and throw to a base for the out.
 Ground balls with runners on base often lead to force plays or double plays.